ALTERNATIVE TITLES – Lezionario Farnese – Towneley Lectionary – Lectionnaire Farnèse – Farnese-Lektionar – Leccionario Farnese.

 Limited edition – 550 copies.

-Commentary (Italian) – Alexander, Jonathan J. G.; Barker, Nicholas; Calvillo, Elena M.; Wainwright, Clive; Towneley, Sir Simon.
+Commentary – Alexander, Jonathan J. G.; Barker, Nicholas; Calvillo, Elena M.; Wainwright, Clive; Towneley, Sir Simon.
+Commentary in Italian language.

 Copyright photos: Illuminated Facsimiles